MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 - Support for calls in low bandwidth scenarios
 - Use Dynamics 365 Field Service with Dynamics 365 Remote Assist mobile
 - Automatically posts call logs and files to a Dynamics 365 Field Service work order

+Watch a live demo of Remote Assist mobile in action, from setting up to ending the call [here](https://www.youtube.com/watch?v=DQJWsCDNpb4&t=1s).

 ![Simulated image of a technician using Remote Assist mobile to annotate their environment on a call.](./media/ram-overview.png "Remote Assist mobile Overview")